- President – Vicki Meyer

 We know more now than ever, but are still learning.
 Keeping open conversation and sharing our experiences has been the back bone of this adventure.

-- Membership Director – Pat Burke My love affair with companion parrots began in the early 90’s when a nanday conure flew into our yard.
+- Treasurer – Pat Burke My love affair with companion parrots began in the early 90’s when a nanday conure flew into our yard.
 He was delightful – his screams of joy, not so much!
 So I acceded to my other half’s request to rehome him, telling him I was going to do some research and get a bird that wasn’t so loud.
-A few years later I got my first bird – a beautiful dusky pionus.
-He turned 20 this year!
+A few years later I got my first parrot – a beautiful dusky pionus.
+He turned 22 this year!
 I had a lot of help with him from the Yahoo Pionus list… and it was there that I first heard of lineolated parakeets.
 Someone was debating whether to get a linnie or a pi, and the description she gave of the linnie intrigued me.
 So, I joined the Lineolated Yahoo group and started learning as much as I could about the species.
 They were very few and far between in those days and it wasn’t until 2005 that I was able to acquire my first pair.
 I’ve tried to keep the genetic pool as diverse as possible by acquiring birds from various breeders around the country, and following recommended breeding protocols.
-I joined LPS in 2008 or 2009, both to further my education to help promote these unique little gems.
+I joined LPS in 2008, both to further my education and to help promote these unique little gems.
 Since joining, I’ve worn a number of different hats, pitching in when needed.
 These included Newsletter Editor, Linnie Shop Manager, Membership Director and Secretary, as well as helping out our Treasurer.
 It’s been quite a journey and it’s so nice finally seeing the linnie getting some of the recognition it deserves.
+Member: LPS, AFA (American Federation of Aviculture,) FWCAS (Florida West Coast Avian Society.)

 The Lineolated Parakeet Society is a 501(c)4 tax-exempt non-profit organization.